Azure-Samples/azure-javascript-labs/1-vscode-serverless/README.md

 ## Create a branch

-1. Click 'master' in the Status Bar and enter the name for a new branch (e.g.: bugfix)
+1. Click 'master' in the Status Bar and enter the name for a new branch (e.g.: update-response)

 ![Create a new branch](./images/006.png)